 - The interior decorative scheme at the reconstructed Globe

 - The continued development of the "lower gallery" at the reconstructed Globe

-The Architecture Research Group meets three times a year.
-If you are a scholar or PhD student researching Elizabethan playhouse architecture and would like to contribute to the research life at Shakespeare's Globe, please contact Dr Farah Karim-Cooper, Head of Courses and Research at Globe Education, by email.
+The Architecture Research Group meet three times a year.
+If you are a scholar or PhD student researching Elizabethan playhouse architecture and would like to contribute to the research life at Shakespeare's Globe, please contact us by email.